ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 I faked the `IClanRepository` by injecting a custom list of clans for the test, overriding the default.
 We are testing the whole system (but Azure), so clans name will be validated.

-I also created a `NinjaEntityTableStorageRepositoryFake` instance that tests can use and added it to the `IServiceCollection`, overriding the default.
+I also created a `NinjaEntityTableStorageRepositoryFake` instance that tests can use.
+I also added it to the `IServiceCollection`, overriding the default.

 The `PopulateTableStorageFake` method will help fill our fake repository.